 Please make an informed decision before saying yes to routine diagnostic x-rays, or x-raying to see how many puppies she is carrying.

-Bottom line: To over-emphasize a certificate that is only as good as the vet who took the x-ray and the one who read it and the owner who hopefully submitted the right dog could lead a good breeder astray.
+Bottom line: To promote a certificate that is only as good as the vet who took the x-ray and the one who read it and the owner who hopefully submitted the right dog leads is patently DISHONEST, a commercially-motivated scheme that leads good breeders astray.

 ii Legal Health Disclaimer Copyright © TheDogPlace.org 1104RS1899 http://www.thedogplace.org/Health/Xray-Risk-Shielded-1104_Andrews.asp